Four Reasons Why SMBs Go Bankrupt

 Remember that operating a business is not a one-man band; a successful business delegates tasks to experienced managers to ensure that the company operates like a well-oiled machine.
 Unwillingness to do so will eventually result in your business dissolving.
 A strong management team is critical for every startup so it can continuously grow in the future.

-3. Lack of a business plan
+Lack of a Business Plan

 Small business owners sometimes forget the importance of having a sound business plan before opening its doors.
 This lack of planning can be a major cause of business failure if not taken seriously.
 A business plan is a guide to running your business properly.
 Without it, you’ll end up lost; think of roaming around a new country without a map.